 The Cage Bar, situated in Cage Yard, is a popular year round venue for live music, right in the heart of Reigate.
 Built as a prison in 1811, it was bought by Pilgrim Brewery in 2024 (so it now sells decent beer), and is set to establish itself as one of Reigate’s foremost entertainment destinations, thanks to its central location (down the alley to Morrisons) and the perfect courtyard outside its doors.

 New Music Nights have made it their second monthly home, along with other bands and open mics making up a regular menu of live music.
-It also hosts poetry events and DJs, and will be a big draw during the festival with a programme of music scheduled throughout the weekend, including an open mic on the Saturday.
+It also hosts poetry events and DJs, and will be a big draw during the festival with a programme of music scheduled throughout the weekend, starting with Inner City Groove Band on Friday evening.

 Keep checking our Schedule page to see what’s on at the Cage Yard Stage.